HypothesisWorks/hypothesis/docs/stateful.rst

 Note that the example could be shrunk further by deleting v3.
 Due to some technical limitations, Hypothesis was unable to find that particular shrink.
-In general it's rare for examples produced to be long, but they might not always be minimal right now.
+In general it's rare for examples produced to be long, but they won't always be minimal.

 You can control the deailed behaviour with a Settings object on the TestCase (this is a normal hypothesis Settings object using the defaults at the time